-The Company is a party to various lawsuits arising in the ordinary course of business.
-Management believes the Company has adequate insurance coverage and/or has accrued for all loss contingencies for asserted and unasserted matters deemed to be probable losses and estimable.
-As of July 31, 2020 and 2019, the accruals for the above loss contingencies were not material individually or in the aggregate.
+The Company is also a party to various lawsuits arising in the ordinary course of business.
+Management believes the Company has adequate insurance coverage and/or has accrued for all loss contingencies for asserted and unasserted matters deemed to be probable losses and reasonably estimable.
+As of July 31, 2021 and 2020, the accruals for the above loss contingencies (excluding the employment-related litigation) were not material individually or in the aggregate.